 “I’m fine.
 Thanks,” she said without lifting her head.

 “I’m sure.
 I’m just saying goodbye.”

 “Okay.
 Good luck, lady.”

-A few days later, he called his folks.
-But he didn’t call Jennifer.
+That night, he called his parents, but he didn’t call Jennifer.

 Clara Hawthorne had decided not to cry one more blessed tear over that no-good, son-of-a-bitch ex of hers.
 Apparently, her heart hadn’t gotten the edict, however, because here she sat on the side of the road leaking like a sieve.